KeysFest

 Student Preparation

 • Students choose one musical selection and prepare it for performance with the help of their teachers.
-Beginning students may play two pieces, not to exceed 1.5 minutes.
+Beginning students may play two pieces, not longer than 1.5 minutes.

 • Students should be very comfortable performing the piece, and starting at various spots in the piece.